NETWAYS/foreman-training/plugins/08_openscap.md

     # puppet module install isimluk-foreman_scap_client

-Import the Puppet Class from the WebGUI ("Configure > Puppet Environments" or "Configure > Puppet Classes").
+Import the Puppet Class from the WebGUI ("Configure > Puppet Environments" or "Configure > Classes").

 ### Create a Policy for CentOS 7 and assign it to a host

 Create a Hostgroup "Scap" via "Configure > Host groups" with only the name set.

+Content files are provided by the package "scap-security-guide" and located in "/usr/share/xml/scap/ssg/content".
+The Foreman plugin requires the datastream files which have "ds" in their name.
+You can upload them via "Hosts > SCAP content".

-Content files are avaiable per default so navigate to "Hosts > Policies" to create a "New Compliance Policy".
+Content files are avaiable now so navigate to "Hosts > Policies" to create a "New Compliance Policy".
 Name it "Centos-7-Common", choose SCAP Content "Red Hat centos7 default content" and XCCDF Profile "Common Profile for General-Purpose System", schedule it "Weekly" on "Sunday" and assign it to Hostgroup "SCAP".